 When I am arguing with my fellow Christians about these controversial topics, we can usually take for granted some sort of common framework for our debates.
 We all at least profess to care about what God thinks about the issues.
 For me that means looking at what the Bible teaches.
 And if some Christian has a different take on the Bible’s authority, then we can at least argue about how we do go about getting clear about God’s thoughts on sexuality questions.

 In those discussions I try to make it clear that as a Christian the Old Testament references, all by themselves, are not decisive for me.
-In the places where same-sex intimacy is condemned as “an abomination,” there are other sexual practices—marital intimacy during menstruation, for example—that the Christian community has not taken as normative for its own practice.
+In the places where same-sex intimacy is condemned as “an abomination,” there are other sexual practices-marital intimacy during menstruation, for example, that the Christian community has not taken as normative for its own practice.
+Some would even find the idea of an escort Paris service more favorable than homosexuality, (which whilst if all are aware and consenting is fine, can arguably be a much worse thing than someone happening to be gay).
 Moreover, even the Sodom story is not a clincher.
-If all we had on the subject is that example, we would only know that God gets very upset with the suggestion of gang rape—the Lord would surely have been equally upset if the crowd of men at Lot’s house were asking for sex with Lot’s daughters.
+If all we had on the subject is that example, we would only know that God gets very upset with the suggestion of gang rape-the Lord would surely have been equally upset if the crowd of men at Lot’s house were asking for sex with Lot’s daughters.

 The basic rule for understanding the present-day relevance of Old Testament prohibitions for the New Testament church is whether the New Testament reaffirms what we find in the Old.
 And I take it as obvious that the first chapter of Romans does reaffirm the prohibition against same-sex intimacy.
 This is turn reaffirms the more general teaching of the Old Testament about God’s creating purposes-what is “natural”-for human sexuality.